 Today, chunking remains an important concept in the field of cognitive psychology and continues to be used as a practical tool to improve memory performance.

 Why Chunking Works

-Chunking is an effective memory strategy for several reasons.
+Chunking is an effective memory strategy because it:

 Examples of Chunking

 Chunking can be used in a variety of ways:

 Break Down Information Into Smaller Chunks